kkalininMI/kkalininMI.github.io/_pages/about.md

   - /about.html
 ---

-I am a political methodologist and comparativist with expertise in statistical analysis, [artificial intelligence](/hooverai), election forensics, survey methodology and statistical software development.
+I am a political methodologist and comparativist with expertise in statistical analysis, machine learning, [artificial intelligence](/hooverai), election forensics, survey methodology and statistical software development.

 I have worked at Stanford University's Hoover Institution since 2017 in various positions as a [National Fellow](http://www.hoover.org/profiles/kirill-kalinin), Researcher and Data Analyst.
 Before coming to Stanford, I studied and worked at the University of Michigan, where I received my PhD in political science in 2017.

 My research in political science has been published in  *Political Studies*, *Journal of Elections*, *Public Opinion and Parties*,  *British Journal of Politics and International Relations*, *Russian Politics* and *Electoral Politics*.
 I have authored and co-authored several [statistical packages](https://github.com/kkalininMI) and co-created [Election Forensics Toolkit](https://electionforensics.cps.isr.umich.edu/about) web application, providing useful accuracy diagnostics for detection and measurement of election fraud.
 I am also one of the co-organizers of the [Survey of Russian Elites](https://www.icpsr.umich.edu/web/ICPSR/studies/3724).
 My research has been featured in various [media](/media) outlets.

 I can be reached at kirill.kalinin [at] gmail [dot] com.
 You can find my CV [here](/cv).

 Selected Publications
 ======